Key Absentee Voting Dates & Deadlines

 As of July 1, 2021 all registered voters can request to be added to the permanent absentee voting list.
 Voters on the permanent absentee list will be automatically mailed a ballot to their residence address for every general election and primary election (if the voter selects a political party for primary elections).
 Voters who choose not to be added to the permanent list still have the option of requesting a mail-in ballot for single elections.
 Voters who wish to remove their name from the permanent absentee voter list can submit the Permanent Absentee Voter Cancel Request.

 A secure outdoor ballot drop box will be available in front of the Office of Voter Registration & Elections, from the start of early voting till 7pm on Election Day.
 This drop box is under video surveillance and available 24 hours a day, 7 days a week.
+Additionally, a ballot drop box will be available at the same date and times listed above for in-person early voting at Charles E. Beatley Jr. Central Library.

 Ballot drop boxes will also be available at all polling places on Election Day from 6am-7pm.